What is the cost of living in London?

 HOT TIP: Don’t miss to visit one of the Everyman cinema, where you can sit on a sofa and eat and drink while watching a movie!

 Average phone bill

 Here you are in luck, your average phone bill per month can be as low as £10.
-That’s exactly what I pay for a sim only contract with unlimited call and texts plus 8gb of internet with Three UK.
-If you are planning to switch with Three check the link below and you will get reward!
+That’s exactly what I pay for a sim-only contract with unlimited calls and texts plus 8gb of internet with Three UK.
+If you are planning to switch with Three, check the link below and you will get a reward!

-The competition is really hard and keep prices really low.
-Different if you decide to buy a new phone, latest model will bring your monthly bill much closer to £50 (depending of the model).
+The competition is really hard and keeps prices really low.
+Different if you decide to buy a new phone, the latest model will bring your monthly bill much closer to £50 (depending on the model).